BourneID7/project-1/README.md

-# project-1
-Hanna Nenye Habib &amp; Marie

-## How broke are you?
+# How Broke are You?
+By Hanna, Nenye, Habib, &amp; Marie

 ## The food finder app based on price

-User chooses food type from dropdown list of options, inputs zipcode, radius from zipcode, and price range.
+Input your city and state.
+Then choose a food type from the dropdown list of options, how far you're willing to travel, and your price range.

-App returns restaurant results with chosen criteria sorted by price.
+The app returns restaurant results with chosen criteria and gifs of the type of food you chose.